ggrahambaker/ggrahambaker.github.io/_posts/2019-06-11-webscraping-transfermarkt.md

 ---

-I was working on a project that predicted the success of Premier League teams depending on a number of variables.
+I was working on a project that predicted the success of Premier League teams depending on several variables.
 I figured that transfer statistics would be a good indication of success in the league.
 Buying expensive players indicates that you are buying good players, which will help a team win more points.
-In order to get this information, I wanted to scrape [transfermarket](https://www.transfermarkt.co.uk/) for this information.
+To get this information, I wanted to scrape [transfermarket](https://www.transfermarkt.co.uk/) for this information.

 ## Setting Up Environment

-I used [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/), a python based webscraping package to crawl through the pages of transfermarkt.
-I was using a Jupyter notebook because I wanted to convert the dataset into a human readable csv file once I was finished.
+I used [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/), a python based web scraping package to crawl through the pages of transfermarkt.
+I was using a Jupyter notebook because I wanted to convert the dataset into a human-readable csv file once I was finished.